GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	it will trigger all replications found under this directory.

-	For replication to work, is is important that atomic renames be possible from within any subdirectory of the eventsDirectory to within any other subdirectory of the eventsDirectory.
-This generally means that the entire contents of the eventsDirectory should live on the same filesystem.
+	For replication to work, is is important that atomic renames be possible from within any subdirectory of the `eventsDirectory` to within any other subdirectory of the `eventsDirectory`.
+This generally means that the entire contents of the `eventsDirectory` should live on the same filesystem.

 	When not set, defaults to the plugin's data directory.